 Controlling Blood Pressure Is Another Key To Bone Health

-“Savers” know that here at Save Our Bones, we explore and research drug-free alternatives to osteoporosis.
+“Savers” know that at Save Our Bones, we explore and research drug-free alternatives to improve bone health.
 Thankfully, there are drug-free, natural approaches to managing high blood pressure.
 In fact, studies have shown that…

 Vitamin C, A Foundation Supplement, Helps Control Blood Pressure

-According to a 2012 study, increased intake of Vitamin C, with dosages as low as 500 mg, is associated with lower blood pressure.3 Since Vitamin C is a Foundation Supplement in the Osteoporosis Reversal Program, when you follow the Program you’re a step ahead.
+According to a 2012 study, increased intake of Vitamin C, with dosages as low as 500 mg, has been associated with lower blood pressure.3 Since Vitamin C is a Foundation Supplement in the Osteoporosis Reversal Program, when you follow the Program you’re a step ahead.